Garllon/ruby-mentorship/lessons/1-variables.md

 # => 0.5
 ```

-Why not always use floats is maybe a question you have?
-Floats needs more
+Why not always use floats you ask?
+Floats need more
-memory and in the computer science you like to optimize your code.
+resources and we like to optimize code.
 Think power usage.
-Your smartphone live longer, before you need to recharge. :)
+Your smartphone can live longer before you need to recharge. :)

 ### Text(String)